-The game that almost 'killed' international rugby
+The infamous game that almost killed international rugby

 'No victory for rugby'

-Supporters may have been jubilant, but there were serious misgivings over where the game was headed.
+Supporters may have been jubilant, but there were serious misgivings over where the game was heading.

 In the Daily Express, Pat Marshall concluded: "This was power-rugby, brutally bludgeoned up and down the touchlines by two brutish packs with kicking scrum-halves yapping at their heels.

-"It has no part in the pattern of British rugby where quickness of wit and fleetness of foot still counts for more than brawn supported by an educated boot.
+"It has no part in the pattern of British rugby, where quickness of wit and fleetness of foot still counts for more than brawn supported by an educated boot.
 Rowlands won a tactical victory, but it was no victory for rugby."

-Others followed suit and steadily the powers-that-be were moved to adopt the "Australian dispensation" and ban direct kicking to touch from outside the 25-yard line some years later.
+Others followed suit and steadily the authorities were moved to adopt the 'Australian dispensation' and ban direct kicking to touch from outside the 25-yard line some years later.

-The irony is that the team that benefitted the most from the law changes was the great Welsh team of the early 1970s - coached of course by Rowlands.
+The irony is that the team that benefitted the most from the law changes was the great Wales team of the early 1970s - coached of course by Rowlands.

+- SIX NATIONS SIN BIN: Crouch, bind and set yourself up for the Six Nations 2023!